Coronavirus (COVID-19): the policing response and what you need to know

 - Protecting yourself: Find out the 5 main things you can do to protect yourself and your community on the Public Health England website.

 - Advice for those displaying symptoms: It’s essential to stay at home and self-isolate if you or anyone you are live with are displaying symptoms.
-See official advice for staying at home, for households with possible COVID-19 infection and social distancing to protect vulnerable groups.
+See official advice for staying at home, for households with possible COVID-19 infection and how to stop the spread of coronavirus.

 - Test and Trace: The NHS Test and Trace service has been launched in the UK.
 Read the official advice on what happens if you test positive for coronavirus or have had close contact with someone who has tested positive.

-- Advice for those self-isolating: If you’re self-isolating and feeling anxious about the Coronavirus situation, or if you are feeling isolated, please visit the Every Mind Matters website.
+- Wellbeing advice: If you are experiencing anxiety about lockdown lifting, or are feeling isolated or anxious about the Coronavirus situation, please visit the Every Mind Matters website.

 - Support with mental health: Avon and Wiltshire Mental Health Partnership (AWP) NHS Trust has launched a 24-hour telephone support service.
 Anyone concerned about their own or someone else’s mental health can call 0300 3031320.